Scholars on Site

-- Evidence that the collaborative engagement will lead to creative synergy that will produce results greater in sum than the individual contributions and significantly advance public humanities scholarship and community-based humanities research.
+- Evidence that the collaborative engagement will lead to creative synergy that will produce results greater in sum than the individual contributions and significantly advance public humanities programming and community-based humanities initiatives.

 - Evidence of each collaborator's commitment to the joint project.

-Applicants should direct all questions about the Collaborative Research Seed Grant to Hall Center Interim Associate Director Sarah Bishop (4-7823; firstname.lastname@example.org).
+QUESTIONS Applicants should direct all questions about the Scholars on Site program to the Hall Center's Interim Associate Director, Sarah Bishop, at firstname.lastname@example.org or 785.864.7823.